misakimichy/Redux-state-tree/README.md

 1. Made state management `createStore()` function.
-When this function is invoked, it'll have three methods  getState, subscribe and dispatch.
+    1) Create a function called `createStore()` inside index.js When this function is invoked, it'll have three methods  getState, subscribe and dispatch.

-    1) `getState` returns the current state.
+    2) `getState` returns the current state.

-    2) `dispatch` takes action and returns state which is populated by reducer.
+    3) `dispatch` takes action and returns state which is populated by reducer.
 It loops through the each listeners and returns listener.

-    3) `subscribe` takes the listener and the state is updated.
+    4) `subscribe` takes the listener and the state is updated.

 2. Create Reducers.
-There are two reducers `todos` and `goals`, and one root reducer `app` to combine these two reducers.

-    1) When `todos` and `goals` are invoked, the state creates an empty array (inside of the empty object which has created when `app` is invoked).
+    1) There are two reducers `todos` and `goals`, and one root reducer `app` to combine these two reducers.
+When `todos` and `goals` are invoked, the state creates an empty array (inside of the empty object which has created when `app` is invoked).
 Each reducer returns state depends on the `action.type`.

     2) Create `app` to combine two reducers. `createStore()` cannot take two or more arguments so you need to create a root reducer.